SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 {% include docs/feature_version.html content=version_note %}

+Every site that is defined in the CMS has its own context, which includes a base site ID, language properties, and currency properties.
+The context also defines how these attributes are persisted in the URL.
+You can allow Spartacus to automatically determine the context based on the URL patterns of your sites, as defined in the CMS.
+You can enable automatic context configuration by simply not defining the `context.baseSite` property in `app.module.ts`.

-By leaving out the configuration's property `context.baseSite`, we enable the automatic configuration of context.
-This means that before the initialization of the application, Spartacus will get the list of base sites from backend, compare the current URL with sites' URL patterns and then recognize the current base site and its languages, currencies and url encoding attributes.
+Before the application is initialized, Spartacus gets a list of the base sites from the back end, compares the current URL with the URL patterns of the sites that are defined in the CMS, and then identifies the current base site, along with its languages, currencies, and URL encoding attributes.

-### Mitigation of the blocking backend call
+## Mitigation of the Blocking Back End Call

 The initial call to backend for base sites is blocking the user experience.
 To mitigate it, we can cache the context using SSR or PWA.

-#### Caching site context with Server side rendering
+### Caching site context with Server side rendering

 The site can be self-recognized during the Server side rendering and transferred to the browser with the Angular's `TransferState` mechanism.
 To avoid making call for base sites on the server side on every page request, the pages can be cached by a reverse proxy.